wilbaker/VFSForGit/CONTRIBUTING.md

 ### Unit Tests

-- *Add `ExceptionExpected` to unit tests that run code that throws exceptions*
+- *Add `ExceptionExpected` to unit tests that are expected to have exceptions*

   Example:
   ```